-Over the years, numerous supporters have propelled Terasaki Budokan to where it is today, just shy of its overall $33.8 million goal.
-Join the movement to preserve Little Tokyo through sports and community by creating a fundraising campaign of your own and help us reach the finish line.
+There is this saying that “it takes a village,” and this project is no different.
+Over the years, numerous supporters have propelled Terasaki Budokan to where it is today, just shy of its overall $34 million goal.
+Join the movement to preseve Little Tokyo through sports and community by creating a fundraising campaign of your own and help us reach the finish line.

 The Terasaki Budokan started as a community dream and quickly became a dream of Dean’s.
 During his time as the Executive Director of Little Tokyo Service Center, Dean managed to secure a site for the facility along with major seed gifts to get the project off the ground.
 Currently under construction, the Terasaki Budokan is scheduled to open in Spring 2020 and will be a day we can celebrate turning Dean’s dream into a reality.